Paxmortis/yfmcp/README.md

 This will start the server and allow you to test the available tools.

-### Expose via ngrok (SSE)
+### Expose via ngrok (Streamable HTTP)

-The server is configured to run in SSE mode on `0.0.0.0:8090`, which works well with ngrok.
+The server now runs using the MCP Streamable HTTP transport on `0.0.0.0:8090` at the `/mcp` endpoint.
+This works well with ngrok.
 To expose it publicly:

 1. Start the server:
    ```bash